plone/training/configuring_customizing.rst

 Viewlets
 --------

 Portlets save data, Viewlets usually don't.
-Viewlets are often used for UI-Elements and have not nice UI to customize them.
+Viewlets are often used for UI-Elements and have no nice UI to customize them.

 * ``@@manage-viewlets`` (pretty broken in Plone 5)
 * Viewlets have no nice UI
-* Not aimed at content-editors
+* Not aimed at content editors
 * Not locally addable, no configurable inheritance.
 * Usually global (depends on code)
 * Will be replaced by tiles?
 * The code is much simpler (we'll create one tomorrow)
-* Live in viewlet-managers, can be nested (by adding a viewlet that contains a viewlet-manager)
+* Live in viewlet managers, can be nested (by adding a viewlet that contains a viewlet manager)
-* ttw-reordering only within the same viewlet-manager
+* TTW reordering only within the same viewlet manager
 * the code decides when it is shown and what it shows